chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * What’s your name and where are you from?
 * Which languages do you speak?
-* Share one fun fact about yourself — academic or random!
+* What's one fun fact about yourself — academic or random?

 **Fun fact examples – anything goes!**